Hafiz Saeed

 Hafiz Muhammad Saeed (Note: حافظ محمد سعید) (born 5 June 1950) is a Pakistani militant and religious preacher convicted of terrorism.
-He co-founded Lashkar-e-Taiba (LeT), a Pakistan-based Islamist militant organization that is designated as a terrorist group by the United Nations Security Council, India, the United States, the United Kingdom, the European Union, Australia, and Russia.
+He co-founded Lashkar-e-Taiba (LeT), a Pakistan-based Islamist militant organisation that is designated as a terrorist group by the United Nations Security Council, India, the United States, the United Kingdom, the European Union, Australia, and Russia.
+He is a notorious militant who organised several attacks in India, including the 2005 Delhi Bombing, 2006 Mumbai Train Bombing, 2008 Mumbai Attacks, and 2025 Pahalgam Attack.

 In July 2019, three months before the scheduled reviewal of Pakistan's action plan by the Financial Action Task Force, Saeed was arrested by Pakistani authorities and sentenced to an 11-year prison sentence.
 In early April 2022, he was sentenced an additional 31 years for terror financing.

-The Pakistan Army claimed to have jailed him, but Indian media found him housed in a military-protected residence in the centre of Lahore with a private park, vehicles, a mosque, a madrasa, and additional bodyguards.

 Early life and education

-Hafiz Saeed was born on June 5, 1950, in Sargodha, Punjab to a Punjabi family belonging to the Muslim Gujjar community.
-As told by him, his father, Maulana Kamal-ud-Din, a religious scholar, landlord and farmer, along with his family started migrating from Ambala and Hisar, East Punjab (now in Haryana) and reached Pakistan in around four months in the autumn of 1947.
+He was born on June 5, 1950, in Sargodha, Punjab to a Muslim family of Punjabi Gujjars.
+According to Hafiz Saeed, his father, Maulana Kamal-ud-Din, was a religious scholar, landlord and farmer.
+His father along with his family migrated from Ambala and Hisar cities of East Punjab (now in Haryana) and reached Pakistan in 1947.

-He was named hafiz because he memorized the Qur'an during his childhood, his mother having impulsed him to do so when he was nine, a time during which he was already enthusiastic about the verses on jihad and also took interest in sports such as football and kabbadi.
+He was named hafiz because he memorised the Qur'an during his childhood, his mother having impulsed him to do so when he was nine, a time during which he was already enthusiastic about the verses on jihad and also took interest in sports such as football and kabbadi.
 He then attended the Government College Sargodha (now University of Sargodha) before getting a Master's in Islamic Studies at the King Saud University in Riyadh.